The Cordoba Patio Festival

 A Photo Diary of the Prettiest Spring Town in the World

 If there’s one perfect time to visit Cordoba, it’s during the Cordoba Patio Festival.
-When I was planning my Andalusia itinerary and trying to decide how long to stay in Cordoba, I stumbled on an interesting little festival held each year in the beginning of May…
+When I was planning my Andalusia itinerary and trying to decide how long to stay in town, I stumbled on an interesting little festival held each year in the beginning of May…

 During this month, the town residents compete in the Andalusian version of the All-England Best-Kept Lawn competition and throw open their inner courtyards to judge whose flower bedecked patio is the most beautiful.